Researching the Legal System of the Lao People’s Democratic Republic

 • Management agendas:

-• To consider and approve the organizational structure of the National Assembly, and the establishment, abolishment, integration, separation of Committees and Secretary General of the National Assembly.
+• To consider and approve the organizational structure of the National Assembly and the establishment, abolishment, integration, and separation of Committees and the Secretary General of the National Assembly;

-• To consider and approve the organizational structure of the Government
+• To consider and approve the organizational structure of the Government; and

-• To consider and approve the establishment, abolishment, integration, separation of ministry, ministry-equivalent organizations, provincial, city based on the recommendation of the Prime Minister;
+• To consider and approve the establishment, abolishment, integration, and separation of ministry, ministry-equivalent organizations, provincials, and cities based on the recommendation of the Prime Minister.

-• To elect or remove the President, the Vice-President and members of the National Assembly Standing Committee;
+• To elect or remove the President, the Vice-President and members of the National Assembly Standing Committee on the recommendation of the National Assembly Standing Committee;

 • To elect or remove the President and Vice-President of the State based on the recommendation of the National Assembly Standing Committee;